IAEA-NSDDNetwork/AME-NUBASE-viewer/README.md

 It can also generate an ENSDF Q record line with the updated Q-values as well as corresponding Q comments about how the updated Q-values are deduced.
 Click "make Q ENSDF lines" button after making the updates to generate the Q record line and comments, which will be automatically copied into the system clipboard, ready to be pasted into an ENSDF Adopted dataset.

 Simple instruction for using this tool:
-1. after the updater window is open, type the nuclues name of interst in the "Input Nuclide" field, like 65As, and press enter.
+1. after the updater window is open, type the nucleus name of interst in the "Input Nuclide" field, like 65As, and press enter.
 All neighboring nuclei that are relevant to Q-values of 65As will be displayed at their corresponding positions as they are in the chart of nuclide.
 2. type the new mass excess value of a nuclide in its corresponding "New M.E." field.
 If a Q line and comments are needed, click "ref" label by the "New M.E." field to enter the NSR keynumber for the reference of the new mass measurement.
 That keynumber is needed for making the Q comment.
 3. click "calculate" button to calculate and display all Q-values of 65As.
 4. click "make Q ENSDF lines" to make a Q record line and relevant Q comments, which will be copied into the system clipboard.